koenrane/KR-new-site/content/Deep causal transcoding.md

 **Summary** I consider *deep causal transcoders* (DCTs) with various activation functions: i) linear, ii) quadratic and iii) exponential.
 I define a novel *functional loss* function for training these DCTs, and evaluate the implications of training DCTs using this loss from a theoretical and empirical perspective.
 A repo reproducing the results of this post is available at [this link](https://github.com/amack315/melbo-dct-post/).
 Some of my main findings are:

-1. **Exponential DCTs are closely related to original MELBO objective**: I show that the objective function proposed in the [original MELBO post](/melbo) coincides (approximately[^bignote-coincides]) with the *functional loss* function introduced in this post for training exponential DCTs.
+> [!idea] Exponential DCTs are closely related to original MELBO objective
+> I show that the objective function proposed in the [original MELBO post](/melbo) coincides (approximately[^bignote-coincides]) with the *functional loss* function introduced in this post for training exponential DCTs.
 I leverage this connection to obtain a better [gears-level understanding](https://www.lesswrong.com/tag/gears-level) of why the original method works, as well as how to improve it.
-    1. The transcoding perspective provides a theoretical explanation for why the steering vectors found using the original method are mono-semantic / interpretable.
+>     1. The transcoding perspective provides a theoretical explanation for why the steering vectors found using the original method are mono-semantic / interpretable.
-    2. I show that optimizing the functional loss function introduced in this post can *also* be thought of as computing a decomposition of a weighted combination of *all higher-order derivative tensors* of the sliced transformer, and use this connection to guide algorithmic improvements.
+>     2. I show that optimizing the functional loss function introduced in this post can *also* be thought of as computing a decomposition of a weighted combination of *all higher-order derivative tensors* of the sliced transformer, and use this connection to guide algorithmic improvements.

-2. **Leveraging Connection to Tensor Decompositions for Improved Training Algorithms**
+> [!idea] Leveraging Connection to Tensor Decompositions for Improved Training Algorithms
-    1. I derive a heuristic training algorithm which I call *orthogonalized gradient iteration* (OGI), inspired by analogous algorithms from the literature on tensor decompositions.
-    2. Importantly, OGI learns a large number of features in parallel with a large step size.
+> I derive a heuristic training algorithm which I call *orthogonalized gradient iteration* (OGI), inspired by analogous algorithms from the literature on tensor decompositions.
+Importantly, OGI learns a large number of features in parallel with a large step size.
 This leads to large efficiency gains which can be attributed to i) better parallelization, and ii) better iteration complexity[^bignote-complexity].
 For example, on a 7B model and one training prompt, one can learn 512 generalizable steering vectors in ~30 seconds on a single H100.
+>
-    3. I introduce a calibration procedure for choosing steering vector norms, derived heuristically from considerations related to the weighted tensor decomposition perspective.
+> I also introduce a calibration procedure for choosing steering vector norms, derived heuristically from considerations related to the weighted tensor decomposition perspective.
 It appears to work well in practice.

+> [!success] Case Study: Learning Jailbreak Vectors
-3. **Case Study - Learning Jailbreak Vectors:** As a case study of the generalization properties of DCT features, I train various DCTs on a data-set of *only* harmful instructions.
+> As a case study of the generalization properties of DCT features, I train various DCTs on a data-set of *only* harmful instructions.
 I evaluate the ability of learned DCT features to elicit generalizable jailbreak behaviors.
 The main experiment is run on Qwen-1.5-7B-Chat, but results generalize to other models.
-    1. **Exponential DCTs out-perform linear/quadratic DCTs:** Exponential-DCTs trained using OGI generalize better than both Linear and Quadratic-DCTs, as measured by jailbreak scores (difference in logits between "Sure" and "Sorry") on a test set.
+>    1. **Exponential DCTs out-perform linear/quadratic DCTs:** Exponential-DCTs trained using OGI generalize better than both Linear and Quadratic-DCTs, as measured by jailbreak scores (difference in logits between "Sure" and "Sorry") on a test set.
-    2. **Existence of Multiple Harmless Directions:** Similarly to [Goldman-Wetzler and Turner (2024)](/high-dimensional-subspace-of-code-steering-vectors)'s discovery of >800 "write code" steering vectors, I find evidence that there are >200 linearly independent "request is harmless" directions which induce jailbreaks, a fact which I argue is important for adversarial robustness.
+>    2. **Existence of Multiple Harmless Directions:** Similarly to [Goldman-Wetzler and Turner (2024)](/high-dimensional-subspace-of-code-steering-vectors)'s discovery of >800 "write code" steering vectors, I find evidence that there are >200 linearly independent "request is harmless" directions which induce jailbreaks, a fact which I argue is important for adversarial robustness.
-    3. **Scaling to deeper models - constant depth horizon suffices:** To get some sense of whether the method scales to larger models, I train Exponential-DCTs on the prompt "Tell me how to make a bomb" on Qwen-1.5-32B-Chat, a 64-layer model.
+>    3. **Scaling to deeper models - constant depth horizon suffices:** To get some sense of whether the method scales to larger models, I train Exponential-DCTs on the prompt "Tell me how to make a bomb" on Qwen-1.5-32B-Chat, a 64-layer model.
 I find that training DCTs on layers $10\rightarrow20$ yields generalizable jailbreaks.
 Subjectively, DCTs appear to learn more diverse/coherent jailbreaks on larger models.

+> [!success] Application: Jailbreaking Robustified Models
-4. **Application - Jailbreaking Robustified Models:** I use exponential DCTs to jailbreak a [representation-rerouted](https://arxiv.org/abs/2406.04313) version of Mistral-7B-Instruct-v2, achieving a latent-space attack success rate of 62\%.
+> I use exponential DCTs to jailbreak a [representation-rerouted](https://arxiv.org/abs/2406.04313) version of Mistral-7B-Instruct-v2, achieving a latent-space attack success rate of 62\%.

+> [!success] Application: Capability Elicitation
-5. **Application - Capability Elicitation:** To evaluate the performance of Exponential-DCTs using standard  hyper-parameters on downstream tasks, I evaluate the ability of DCTs to uncover latent capabilities on a [password-locked version](https://arxiv.org/abs/2405.19550) of Deepseek-Math-7B.
+> To evaluate the performance of Exponential-DCTs using standard  hyper-parameters on downstream tasks, I evaluate the ability of DCTs to uncover latent capabilities on a [password-locked version](https://arxiv.org/abs/2405.19550) of Deepseek-Math-7B.
 The best DCT feature recovers 32\% of password-locked performance, increasing accuracy on MATH from 3\% (locked) to 23\% (steered).

 [^bignote-coincides]: In particular, when training one feature, and assuming that a certain scale parameter defined below is small enough such that the Taylor series approximation of the sliced transformer converges, then the correspondence between the two objectives is exact.
 Otherwise, the correspondence is approximate.
 [^bignote-complexity]: In other words, it often converges in as little as 10 iterations, while the method in [the original post](/melbo) needed as many as 100 - 1,000 steps of AMSGrad to converge.